robertsj/ne630/pages/lesson_17.md

 ### Macro Objectives

-Students will be able to determine the flux spectra and multiplication factors for typical fast-spectrum reactors based on unit-cell analysis.
+Students will be able to use the four-factor formula to characterize (quantitatively and qualitatively) the multiplication factor of a thermal-spectrum reactor based on unit-cell quantities.

 ### Micro Objectives

- - Define the geometry of a typical, fast-spectrum reactor unit cell.
+ - Define the geometry of a typical, pressurized-water reactor (PWR) unit cell.
- - Define the material composition of a typical, fast-spectrum reactor unit cell.
+ - Define the material composition of a typical, PWR unit cell.
- - Explain the dominant features of a fast reactor's flux spectrum $\phi(E)$.
+ - Explain what each term of the four-factor formula describes about the neutron lifecycle in a thermal-spectrum nuclear reactor.
+ - Numerically evaluate each term of the four-factor formula given two-group, unit-cell values of cross sections and fluxes.
+ - Show that the product of the two-group, two-region definitions for the four factors simplifies to the ratio of gains to losses.

 ## Key Terms

+ - four-factor formula
+ - resonance escape probability $p$
+ - thermal utilization $f$
- - pitch
+ - fast-fission factor $\varepsilon$
- - cladding
+ - reproduction factor $\eta$
  - coolant
  - volume fraction
  - unit cell (or "pin cell")